Skip to main content

 Overview

 Bring Your Own Auth (BYOA) lets you authenticate your own users to EkaCare agents without an OIDC flow.
-Your backend builds a short-lived encrypted token (JWE) containing the user’s identity, encrypts it with your shared secret, and sends it to EkaCare — which looks up your secret by its Key ID, decrypts the token, verifies it, and trusts the claims inside.
+Your backend builds a short-lived token containing the user’s identity, secures it with your shared secret, and sends it to EkaCare — which looks up your secret by its Key ID, verifies the token, and trusts the claims inside.
+BYOA supports two token formats:

-Use it when your client has no OIDC/OAuth flow and you want to pass user data (mobile, name, etc.) to EkaCare in encrypted form.
+Use BYOA when your client has no OIDC/OAuth flow and you want to pass user data (mobile, name, etc.) to EkaCare from your own backend.

 How It Works